Cxloe: 2014–2019: The X Factor and early singles

-2020: Heavy, Pt.
+2020–2021: Heavy, Pt.
 1

 On 16 October 2020, Papandrea released her debut EP, Heavy, Pt.
 1. The same day, she performed a cover of the Cranberries' song "Zombie" for Triple J's Like a Version segment, alongside a performance of her track "12 Steps".

-2021

 On 7 May 2021, Papandrea released "Cry & Drive", the lead single from her second release.
-On 20 August 2021, Papandrea released "Soft Rock"; co-written with Eric Leva in Los Angeles in 2019, CXLOE describes the track in a press statement as chronicling her first heartbreak and channeling "Kelly Clarkson, side fringes, iPods, low rise jeans and Paramore".
+On 20 August 2021, Papandrea released "Soft Rock"; co-written with Eric Leva in Los Angeles in 2019, Cxloe described the track in a press statement as chronicling her first heartbreak and channeling "Kelly Clarkson, side fringes, iPods, low rise jeans and Paramore".

 In December 2022, Papandrea released "Till the Wheels Fall Off".
-Written during 2020 during COVID lockdown, according to CXLOE, it's a bit of a "psychotic, obsessive love song, [and] was inspired from a deeply personal relationship."
+Written during 2020 during COVID lockdown, according to Cxloe, it's a bit of a "psychotic, obsessive love song, [and] was inspired from a deeply personal relationship."

+2022–present: Shiny New Thing

+In February 2024, Cxloe announced the released of her debut album, Shiny New Thing for May 2024.
+The album was proceeded by the singles "Till the Wheels Fall Off", "Cheating On Myself", "Flight Risk", "Stretch", "Chloe Enough", "No Service" and "Shapeshifter" released between 2022 and 2024.
+Rolling Stone Australia gave the album a positive review saying, it "feels lived in thanks to addictive choruses and memorable hooks".

 Personal life

 Prior to the COVID-19 pandemic, Papandrea split her time between Sydney, Australia and Los Angeles.
-Papandrea and her boyfriend of seven years, advertiser Dan Lakajev, moved into a house in the Northern Beaches, Sydney, in early 2020.
+Papandrea and her Fiancé of 11 years Dan Lakajev, moved into a house in the Northern Beaches, Sydney, in early 2020.
 The pair became engaged on 20 February 2021.